top of page

 English - professional

-Key Words: Real Estate Finance; Machine Learning (ML); Asset Pricing; Urban (Spatial) Economics; Spatial Shock; Conditional Average Treatment Effect (CATE); Representation Learning
+Key Words: Real Estate; Machine Learning (ML); REITs; Asset Pricing; Urban (Spatial) Shock;

 A Bit About Me